-12 Perfect Employment Cover Letter Examples + Templates
+12 Perfect Employment Cover Letter Examples

 Hiring managers commonly use cover letters to evaluate a job applicant’s credentials and potential.
-By highlighting skills closely matched to the demands of the position, you show how valuable you would be to the company in your cover letter.
-When paired with your resume, a solid cover letter increases your chance of getting interviewed for an employment opportunity.
+By highlighting skills closely matched to the demands of the position, you show how valuable you would be to the company in your letter.
+When paired with your resume, a solid letter increases your chance of getting interviewed for an employment opportunity.

 An employment cover letter is a document that goes with your CV and states why you are submitting a job application for that particular position.

 It describes how you meet the firm’s requirements and why you are the ideal candidate.
 It also introduces you to the potential employer and explains what you can offer the company.
 While a cover letter builds a connection between your resume and the position you’re applying for, a resume only showcases your education and employment background.
-Although cover letters are often optional, most businesses make them mandatory when posting jobs.
+Although these letters are often optional, most businesses make them mandatory when posting jobs.

 If you’re trying to apply for a job that requires a cover letter, you’re at the right place.
-This post teaches you how to write a cover letter that sets you apart from the competition by:
+This post teaches you how to write a letter that sets you apart from the competition by:

 • Showing you the art of writing a standout cover letter from scratch.